Should I Become a Dentist?

 Dental school generally lasts four years and results in a Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD) degree.
-Programs may be accredited by the American Dental Association (ADA) Commission on Dental Accreditation (www.ada.org); some states require a degree from an approved program for state licensure.
+Programs may be accredited by the American Dental Association (ADA) Commission on Dental Accreditation.
+Some states require a degree from an approved program for state licensure.
 During the first two years of dental school, students focus on classroom and laboratory studies in health and dental science.
-Courses may include oral pathology, periodontics, dental anesthesia, orthodontics, radiology and pharmacology.
-The last two years of dental school emphasize clinical practice in which students diagnosis and treat patients under the supervision of dental instructors.
+Courses may include oral pathology, periodontics, dental anesthesia, orthodontics, radiology, and pharmacology.
+The last two years of dental school emphasize clinical practice, in which students diagnosis and treat patients under the supervision of dental instructors.

 Step 4: Obtain Licensure

-While dentists typically serve as general dentistry practitioners, some choose to specialize in one field of dentistry.
+While dentists typically serve as general dentistry practitioners, some choose to specialize in a field of dentistry.
 Post-DMD or post-DDS education options are available to enable licensed dentists to practice in various specialties.
-Oral and maxillofacial pathology, orthodontics and dentofacial orthopedics, dental public health and pediatric dentistry are among the nine specialties recognized by the ADA's Council on Dental Education and Licensure.
-Becoming a specialist entails 2-4 years of additional education plus, in some cases, a residency of up to two years before earning a specialty state license.
+Oral and maxillofacial pathology, orthodontics and dentofacial orthopedics, dental public health, and pediatric dentistry are among the nine specialties recognized by the ADA's Council on Dental Education and Licensure.
+Becoming a specialist entails 2 to 4 years of additional education, and in some cases, a residency of up to two years before earning a specialty state license.